linode/docs/docs/networking/dns/dns-manager.md

 2. If you have a zone file that can be exported from a server or another hosting provider, click **Import a zone** to import it.
 3. Click **Clone an existing zone** to duplicate an existing zone that you've already set up in the Linode Manager.
 4. Click **Add a domain zone** to create a new domain zone.
-5. Use the links to the far right column of the domain zone's line to edit DNS records within a zone, delete a zone, check a zone, or view a zone's file.
+5. Use the links to the far right of the domain zone link to edit DNS records within a zone, delete a zone, check a zone, or view a zone's file.

 ### The Domain Zones Page